davidpagnon/Pose2Sim_Blender/README.md

 **`Pose2Sim_Blender` is a Blender add-on for visualizing [Pose2Sim](https://github.com/perfanalytics/pose2sim) results -- and more.**

-> N.B.:\
+> N.B.:
-- Faster .mot import
+> - Faster .mot import
-- Fixed CollectionProperty import error
+> - Fixed various issues

 [Pose2Sim](https://github.com/perfanalytics/pose2sim) is an open-source pipeline for obtaining research-grade 3D motion analysis from consumer-grade cameras (**such as phones, webcams, GoPros, etc**).